 Fox's Cavuto described the bell phenomena from Newsweek, and

-"what scientists are increasingly calling the so-called ring of fire that is encircling the entire Pacific Ocean".
+"what scientists are increasingly calling the so-called ring of fire that is encircling the entire Pacific Ocean"

 "Just before the World Series quake there was very unusual beaching of rare whales in the Ocean Beach, in San Francisco.
 Just after that, a equally rare pygmy sperm whale washed up at Santa Cruz, within about five miles of the epicenter of the World Series quake.
 That kind of beaching had never occurred before nor since.
 So we're looking for strange fish coming into from deep water to the shallow water, wild animals coming into cities."

 Over the years, Berkland's criteria for predicting earthquakes has included full moons, high tides, lost homing pigeons, people with headaches, as well as "strange fish and wild animal" sightings.
 Let's look just at his claims of strange fish and wild animals losing their bearing.
 If you think about it for one second you'll realize this is not rare.
 As the world's human population expands, wildlife will inevitably cross our paths, more often as we increasingly disturb them.
-In a series covering a court case, Acronym Required documented increasing numbers of whale beachings and strandings suspected to be caused by military sonar.
+In a series covering a Supreme Court case on sonar testing, Acronym Required documented increasing numbers of whale beachings and strandings suspected to be caused by military sonar.
 In "Whales in a Time of War", we wrote in 2007, "mid-frequency sonar testing caused whale strandings and deaths in North Carolina (2005); at Haro Strait off the coast of Washington State (2003); in the Canary Islands (2004, 2002, 1989, 1986, 1985); Madeira (2000); the U.S. Virgin Islands (1999, 1998); Greece (1996), and the Bahamas (2000)."

 Although Berkland said that the rare pygmy sperm whale beaching prior to the Loma Prieta earthquake is unprecedented, scientists say the opposite.
 Pygmy sperm whales are about dolphin sized, and there have been hundreds of pygmy sperm whale strandings.
-The animals strand for various reasons, old age, illness, predators, toxins, from following porpoises, or pods sticking with a sick member.
+The animals strand for various reasons, old age, illness, predators, toxins/toxicants, from following porpoises, or pods sticking with a sick member.
 They're also deep diving mammals like the dolphins we described in Whales In The Supreme Court, which scientists suspect are more sensitive to sonar.

 Recently, a calf and its mother pygmy sperm whale were stranded and died on a beach in Florida.
 George Beidenbach, director of conservation programs for the Georgia Aquarium's Dolphin Conservation Field Station at Marineland, noted that pygmy sperm whale strandings are the second-most frequent among whales and dolphins, second only to bottlenose dolphins.
 According to Beidenbach, volunteers come upon whale or dolphin strandings about once a month just on that particular beach.
 Two different pygmy sperm whales stranded on nearby beaches within a couple of weeks of that mother/pup stranding.